LukeZGD/Legacy-iOS-Kit/README.md

 # iOS-OTA-Downgrader

-- **Downgrade/restore and jailbreak supported legacy iOS devices to signed OTA firmwares**
+- **A multi-purpose script to downgrade/restore and jailbreak supported legacy iOS devices**
 - **iPhone4Down: Downgrade your iPhone 4 on Linux/Windows (using powdersn0w)**
 - **Linux, macOS, and Windows** are supported
     - Windows usage is not recommended